Skip to main content

 Astral Bridge

-Astral Bridge connects QQ, through NapCat's OneBot v11 reverse WebSocket, and optionally Telegram, through the Telegram Bot API, to one fixed Astral Code app-server session.
+Astral Bridge connects QQ, through NapCat's OneBot v11 reverse WebSocket, and optionally Telegram, through the Telegram Bot API, to one long-lived Astral Code app-server session.
 It also exposes MCP tools so the agent can reply back to chat platforms, send files, mention people, recall/delete messages, and fetch recent conversation context when needed.

 This project is intended for self-hosted personal or team automation.
 It is not affiliated with QQ, Tencent, NapCat, OneBot, Telegram, or Astral Code.